 Grades K-5 are generally housed in the school’s elementary classroom when at Winter Lakes School.
-Our younger students also use the Odysseyware, on-line curriculum as well as supplemental materials and projects.
+Our younger students also use PEAK, on-line curriculum as well as supplemental materials and projects.
 This “one room school house” environment includes enrichment activities, such as; art, physical education, drama, etc.

 Our Elementary Teacher is also a resource to families that choose to school from home, offering curriculum and advice on education as needed.

 Students in grades 6 – 8 may work in either the elementary classroom or the high school rooms, based student needs.